openvinotoolkit/open_model_zoo/models/public/vgg16/vgg16.md

 The `vgg16` model is one of the [vgg](https://arxiv.org/abs/1409.1556) models designed to perform image classification in Caffe\*format.

-The model input is a blob that consists of a single image of "1x3x224x224" in BGR order.
+The model input is a blob that consists of a single image of `1, 3, 224, 224` in `BGR` order.
 The BGR mean values need to be subtracted as follows: [103.939, 116.779, 123.68] before passing the image blob into the network.

 The model output for `vgg16` is the typical object classifier output for the 1000 different classifications matching those in the ImageNet database.